alissa-huskey/nano_bootloader/docs/README.md

 make                -- do both
 ```

-There are two seperate steps involved in burning the bootloader.
+There are two separate steps involved in burning the bootloader.
 They are:

 #### 1. Make the Uno an ISP